leonardbinet/Salt-Vagrant-master-mode/README.md

 ### Enjoy deploy
 The website should be available on the minion_website.
 You will be able to see its IP on AWS console.

-## Requirements on your Django project structure, for custom uses
+## How to use on your own Django projects

 If you want to deploy your own django project, these salt states assume:
 - that your application works with python3.5
 - that your python requirements are written on a 'requirements.txt' file, in the root directory of your repo.